 Reed Diffusers 101: Everything You Need to Know

 Reed diffusers are one of those simple little luxuries that make a space feel more like home.
-They don’t ask for much — just a corner of your shelf and a little air to move around — yet they can transform the atmosphere of a room.
 I often get asked how they compare to candles, what’s actually in the bottle, or which scent to choose, so I’ve gathered the most common questions here in a little guide.

 What’s the difference between a reed diffuser and a candle?